-Drinking water advisories end in Shoal Lake 40 First Nation with opening of new water treatment facility | CBC News
+After 24 years of water advisories, Shoal Lake 40 First Nation can drink from the tap | CBC News

 About two dozen people from the community as well numerous dignitaries, including federal Indigenous Services Minister Marc Miller, attended the event.

-"This is a new day for Shoal Lake 40," Miller said, adding that there was no excuse for the federal government allowing the water advisories to go on for so long.
+"This is a new day for Shoal Lake 40," Miller said.
+He said there was no excuse for the federal government allowing the water advisories to go on for so long.

 "This is not a victory of the federal government, this is a victory of the community."

-Shoal Lake 40, which straddles the Ontario-Manitoba border, has been under drinking water advisories since 1997.
+Shoal Lake 40, which straddles the Ontario-Manitoba border, has 667 registered members, including about 300 who live on reserve.

+It has been under drinking water advisories since 1997.

+Until two years ago, the only way to get in or out of the community was across the lake on a summer barge or winter road, making it too expensive to haul in construction material to build a water treatment plant.

+That changed with the completion of Freedom Road in 2019, a 24-kilometre all-season road connecting the community to Trans-Canada Highway.

-That means are young people in the community who have never known a time when they didn't have to boil their water or drink bottled water.
+The length of the boil water advisories means there are young people in the community who have never known a time when they didn't have to boil their water or drink bottled water, and caused many to move away.

 Chevonne Greene, 26, said she can't remember a time when Shoal Lake 40 wasn't under water advisories.

-She lives in Kenora with her four-month-old baby girl but wants to move back to her home community now.
+She lives in Kenora, Ont., with her four-month-old baby girl but wants to move back to her home community now.

 "For us, today we're just catching up."